 SOCL 231 Medical Sociology.
 Analysis of social factors in relation to health and disease.
 Organization of health professions and institutions.
-Periodically.
-Prerequisite: SOCL 100.
-3 semester hours.
+3 semester credit hours.
 Sociology Core Elective.
-Typically offered Periodically.
+Typically offered: Periodically.

 SOCL 234 Sociology of Sport.
 Examines social and cultural factors affecting organized sport, including gender, race, the role of money and media coverage in athletics, and the importance of athletics to small communities.
-3 semester hours.
+3 semester credit hours.

 SOCL 235 Sociology of Popular Culture.
 Studies the role of popular culture in communicating ideas about society, including deviance, gender, social class, and race.
 Examples that will be studied include films, tattoos and body piercing, and myths, legends, and popular fiction.
-3 semester hours.
+3 semester credit hours.

 SOCL 240 Social Problems.
 Effects of social change, disorganization and value conflict on family life, mental health, ethnic relations, crime and delinquency, related topics.
-Spring.
 IAI S7 901.
 Prerequisite: SOCL 100.
-3 semester hours.
-Typically offered Spring Term.
+3 semester credit hours.
+Typically offered: Spring Term.

 SOCL 245 Alcohol Problems and Alcoholism.
 Introductory course regarding the effects of alcoholism on the individual, family and society.
 Examines concerns related to the identification, treatment and prevention of alcoholism in the United States.
-Annually.
-3 semester hours.
+3 semester credit hours.
+Typically offered: Annually.

 SOCL 250 Basic and Applied Statistics.
 Acquaints students with descriptive statistical techniques (including measures of central tendency and variability, correlation, regression and large and small sample estimation) as well as inferential statistical procedures (t, z and ANOVA designs, nonparametric tests and multiple regression).
 Focus will be on how these statistical procedures can be directly applied to real-life situations.
 Prerequisite: MATH 105, MATH 108 or MATH 110.
-3 semester hours.
-Typically offered Annually.
+3 semester credit hours.
+Typically offered: Periodically.

 SOCL 251 Statistics II.
 ANOVA designs, correlation, regression, non-parametric tests, survey and experimental research techniques, social and behavioral measurements and multivariate analysis.
-Each semester.
 Prerequisite: PSYC 150 or SOCL 150 or CJUS 150.
-Fee: \$35 3 semester hours.
+Fee: \$35.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.

 SOCL 252 Research Practicum.
 Goal of the course is to develop the student's research skills in a particular field (Psychology, Sociology or Criminal Justice) by involving him/her in an actual research project under the direction of a faculty member.
 Students will meet with the instructor on a regular basis and will write both a preliminary proposal and final paper in APA style, the latter to include identification of the subject of the study, a review of the literature, statement of a working hypothesis, construction of necessary operational definitions, delineation of variables, a description of the population (and sample) and statistical tests if appropriate.
-Prerequisite: Successful completion of basic skills courses and instructor consent.
-Offered each term.
-3 semester hours.
-Typically offered Fall, Spring, and Summer Terms.
-Consent Required.
+Prerequisite: Successful completion of basic skills courses.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.
+Department Consent Required.

 SOCL 260 Introduction to Criminal Justice.
 Examination of the criminal justice system: police, courts and corrections.
 Analysis of functions, jurisdiction, operation and relationships.
-Annually.
 IAI CRJ 901.
-3 semester hours.
+3 semester credit hours.
+Typically offered: Annually.

 SOCL 265 Introduction to Social Work.
 Values and history that underlie social work issues; discussion of the profession of social work and its concern with human welfare areas and field of service.
-3 semester hours.
-Typically offered Fall Term.
+3 semester credit hours.
+Typically offered: Fall Term.

 SOCL 270 Marriage and the Family.
 Family system and its changing relationships to contemporary society.
 Structures, value orientation and personality patterns, role and status interrelationships.
-Annually.
 IAI S7 902.
 Prerequisite: SOCL 100.
-3 semester hours.
-Typically offered Annually.
+3 semester credit hours.
+Typically offered: Annually.

 SOCL 290 Social and Cultural Change.
 Analysis of large scale historical change, the succession of types of societies and the emergence of the contemporary world.
 Evolution of social institutions (the family, religion) and speculation about significant future change.
-Annually.
-3 semester hours.
-Typically offered Annually.
+3 semester credit hours.
+Typically offered: Annually.